 The loss of water can happen while breathing, sweating, or urinating.
-That the loss of water is replaced, it is important that sufficient quantity of water is consumed all through the day.
+That the loss of water is replaced, it is important that a sufficient quantity of water is consumed all through the day.

 Contributing factors dehydration symptoms are caused by several things.
 Dehydration can occur during hot weather especially if one is not drinking enough water.

-Loss of fluids could also occur due to over exercising which may overheat the body.
+Loss of fluids could also occur due to over-exercising which may overheat the body.
 Digestive problems could also make one susceptible to dehydration.

-For instance vomiting that occurs due to flu food poisoning, overeating, etc could lead to loss of fluids from the body.
+For instance, vomiting that occurs due to flu food poisoning, overeating, etc could lead to loss of fluids from the body.

 There are chances that the person may not be able to tolerate liquids which are necessary to replace the water loss from the body.
 At such times medical intervention may be necessary.

 Other than vomiting, diarrhea is among the common causes of dehydration.
 Like vomiting, it can also be caused due to a particular food item not agreeing with the system.

 It can also be caused either due to consuming contaminated food or drinking water that is contaminated.

 With every visit to the washroom, it is necessary that the loss of fluids in the body are replenished.

 Dearrhea is the most common reason a person loses excess water.
 Diarrhea consists of unusually frequent or unusually liquid bowel movements and excessive watery evacuations of faecal material.